-Your answer cannot be only about the money.
+Your answer cannot be only about money.
 It needs something more than that.
 It also needs to be short, very specific, and very personal.

 c.
-“I want to write and self-publish a book to give myself more credibility in the eyes of my peers.”Question 2.
-WHAT will you write about?
+“I want to write and self-publish a book to give myself more credibility in the eyes of my peers.”

 a.
 “I will write and publish books about all aspects of self-publishing for people who have not written a book before.”